seme4/ssi-consultancy/DeployersGuide.md

     /**
      * Establish connection to database, if not already made
-     * @throws \Exception Exception is thrown if connection fails or table cann ot be accessed/created.
+     * @throws \Exception Exception is thrown if connection fails or table cannot be accessed/created.
      */
     public function connect()